aayla-secura/tes-0MQ/README.md

 ## REP INTERFACE

-This interface accepts requests to save all received frames, until a given number of tick frames are seen, to a file (on the server).
-It can also return the status (e.g. number of saved and missed frames) of a previous successful request.
+This interface accepts requests to save all received frames, until a given minimum number of tick frames and a given minimum number of events are seen, to a file (on the server).
+It can also return the status of a previous successful request.

 Messages are sent and read via `zsock_send` and `zsock_recv` respectively.